betaglot/plantabeta/docs/reference/Eko/EkoTeori/EkoElements/Block/Road.md

 Select:
 :::

-Graph which represents how this element is related to other elements in Put(Plant).
+Graph which represents how this element is related to other elements in PlantaBeta.
 🛠 The Element Relationships Chart is still [under development](/dev/ElementsGraph)

 <iframe